Nichole-Furtado/Nichole-Furtado/README.md

 ### 🌟 About me

 I'm **Nichole Furtado**, 20 years old, from **Matelândia, Paraná — Brazil**, currently living in **São Miguel do Iguaçu, PR**.
-I study **Software Engineering** at **Uniguaçu FAESI** (3rd semester), focused on backend development and software engineering best practices.
+I study **Software Engineering**, focused on backend development and software engineering best practices.

 My passion for technology started early — watching my father assemble computers and run our family lan house *"Paris Video"* sparked a deep curiosity about how things work under the hood.

-Today I build projects combining **Java + Spring Boot** with intelligent automation, always focused on clean code, SOLID principles, and delivering real value.
+Today I build projects with intelligent automation, always focused on clean code, SOLID principles, and delivering real value.

 > **Goal:** Strengthen backend and distributed systems experience, contributing to agile squads on products with real impact.